mydrive/mydrive.github.io/posts/job_descriptions.md

 ![Results](/assets/media/job_voting/results.jpg)

-The biggest winner was Remote Working Encouraged, which is really interesting.
-My offer letter contained the phrase "some remote working encouraged", and I remember thinking at the time that that statement was great.
-It's not described as allowed, or merely tolerated at MyDrive it's encouraged.
-There is an understanding that some remote working is actually beneficial, both to individuals and to the company, and the tools are in place to make remote working easy.
+The biggest winner was about the Remote Working policy, which is really interesting.
+I think this reflects the way people want to work these days.
+Remote working is subject to management approval, but generally it's an extremely accommodating culture there is understanding at MyDrive that some remote working is beneficial, both to individuals and to the company, and the tools are in place to make remote working easy.

 Three of the next most popular with 4/5 votes each were related to learning and personal development, which I think again is a reflection on the kind of